phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## ToDo

-- Various
-    - Spell-check the `README.md`
 - GitHub
     - Create "Phoenix Games" organization
     - Create public repository `platform-team-backend-developer-trial-task`
-    - Add GitHub repository as additional remote, GitLab should stay the `origin`
+    - Add GitHub repository as an additional remote, GitLab should stay the `origin`
     - Setup CI to run tests on each commit
     - Prohibit forks and pushes (so candidates will not be able to see each-other work)

 ## Context

 Our top individual contributor Gabriel Schweinsteinburgberger recently started to develop a new service called User Profile API.
 Unfortunately for us, Gabriel got spontaneously married during his spiritual journey to Tibet.
-He decided to gave up developing software in favour of running a mountain goats farm with his newly wedded wife.
+He decided to give up developing software in favor of running a mountain goats farm with his newly wedded wife.
 A lot of changes for the good for Gabriel, but we still have to deliver the project on time without his valuable contributions.
 We also immediately thought that this situation makes a great trial task for our new colleague.

 ## Project domain

-The idea of the User Profile API is to accept commands from various sources and update user profile according to them.
-User profile is a collection of properties associated with the `userId`.
-The service was born to life to decouple operations on the user profile and its storage from the logic responsible for extracting the data from the outside world.
+The idea of the User Profile API is to accept commands from various sources and update the user profile according to them.
+The user profile is a collection of properties associated with the `userId`.
+The service was born to live to decouple operations on the user profile and its storage from the logic responsible for extracting the data from the outside world.

 We foresee the following command types:

-* `replace` to replace the value of certain property of the user profile.
+* `replace` to replace the value of a certain property of the user profile.
   ```json
   {
     "userId": "de4310e5-b139-441a-99db-77c9c4a5fada",